vuejs/vitepress/docs/guide/theme-nav.md

 }
 ```

 There is also the possibility to hide the navbar for specific pages.
-This can be done by declaring `nav: false` in the frontmatter.
+This can be done by declaring `showNav: false` in the frontmatter.

 ```md
 ---